crossfireup/study/system/c/readme.md

     * The compiler option -D can be used to define the macro MY_MACRO from command line.

+    * inline
+      * -finline-functions: direct GCC to try to integrate all “simple enough” functions into their callers
+      * GCC implements three diﬀerent semantics of declaring a function inline:
+        1. ‘-std=gnu89’ or ‘-fgnu89-inline’
+        2.  gnu_inline attribute is present on all inline declarations
+        3.  ‘-std=c99’, ‘-std=c11’, ‘-std=gnu99’ or ‘-std=gnu11’(without ‘-fgnu89-inline’)
+      * writing a header fle to be included in ISO C90 programs, write __inline__ instead of inline
+      * two important cases:
+        1. inline keyword is used on a static function
+          ```c
+          static inline int
+          inc (int *a)
+          {
+          return (*a)++;
+          }
+          ```
+        2.  first declared without using the inline keyword and then is defned with inline
+          ```c
+          extern int inc (int *a);
+          inline int
+          inc (int *a)
+          {
+          return (*a)++;
+          }
+          ```
+        * gcc generate no assembler code for function(options '-fkeep-inline-functions' not used) if:
+          1. all calls to the function are integrated into the caller
+          2. the function's address is never used
+          3. functions own's assembler code never used
+        * unsuitable for inline substitution(‘-Winline’ warns show failure detail):
+          1. variadic functions:
+            myprintf(fmt, ...)
+          2. use of alloca
+          3. use of computed goto
+          4. use of nonlocal goto
+          5. use of nested functions
+          6. use of setjmp
+          7. use of __builtin_longjmp, __builtin_return or __builtin_apply_args
+        * no inline when no optimizing unless use 'always-inline':
+          ```c
+          /* Prototype. */
+          inline void foo (const char) __attribute__((always_inline));
+          ```
+        * a non-static inline function is always compiled on its own in the usual fashion for that:
+          * the compiler must assume that there may be calls from other source fles
+          * a global symbol can be defned only once in any program, the function must not be defned in the other source files,so the calls therein cannot be integrated.
+        * inline and extern in the function defnition,then the defnition is used only for inlining
+          * function never compiled to its own, not even if you refer to its address explicitly.Such an address becomes an external reference, as if you had only declared the function, and had not defned it.
+          * This combination of inline and extern has almost the eﬀect of a macro.
+            * function definition in a header file with inline and extern keywords, causes most calls to the function to be inlined
+            * put another copy of definition (lack inline and extern) in a library file, any uses of the function refer to single copy in librar

 # io
 -----
   * file